Is the CMA certification worth it?

 Landing a job with one of the Big Four is a career goal of many, so how can the CMA designation help you secure a future with one of them?

-CMAs have a leg up on their non-certified peers because the CMA teaches you how to make high-level management decisions – a fundamental quality sought after by the Big Four.
+CMAs have a leg up on their non-certified peers because the CMA teaches you how to make high-level management decisions, which is a fundamental quality sought after by the Big Four.

 Many individuals holding senior management positions in strategic planning, accounting, and finance are CMAs, therefore making them a great asset.